10 Common Household Items You Should Sell First During A Recession

 Jewelry

-Possibly the most obvious and lucrative household item you may want to consider parting with during a recession is your jewelry — and gold jewelry in particular.
+Possibly the most obvious and lucrative household item you may want to consider parting with during a recession is your jewelry — gold jewelry in particular.
 Often, the price of gold has been used as an indicator of whether or not a recession is around the corner, as many consider gold investment to be a safe haven during times of economic uncertainty.
 Early 2026 saw both gold and silver prices reach all-time highs, which some might take as a sign of economic turbulence in the not-so-distant future.
 So, if you happen to have a genuine gold necklace or diamond ring, they may prove of particular use if you find yourself in a financial pinch.

 Local pawn shops, coin stores, and jewelers often buy and sell secondhand jewelry.
 But if you'd prefer to sell your jewelry online, one of the most popular destinations is the website Unvault, which can remotely appraise your items and offer an immediate quote.
 Auction websites like Worthy also have teams of appraisers to help sellers get the right price for the items they list.
-Of course, the exact value of a given piece depends on all kinds of variables, so if you have the time, hiring a professional jewelry appraiser to give you a clearer sense of what you have and what it might be worth could help maximize your earnings.
+Of course, the exact value of a given piece depends on many variables, so if you have the time, hiring a professional jewelry appraiser to give you a clearer sense of what you have and what it might be worth could help maximize your earnings.

 Recommended